jeeve-javari/Miyoo-Flip-F.O.X.X.-M.E.T.R.I.C.S-Profiler/Readme.md

    - The correct filepath is still unknown.

 ## Contribution

 Contributions are welcome!
 If you'd like to improve the profiler, feel free to open issues or submit pull requests.
+You can also submit your logs and other info here: https://forms.gle/mZ7Qt2mQwEqiZqoz6 I'll do my best to analyze the data and come up with a sort of community performance profile on the device.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
  ## Contact

  For questions or suggestions, reach out via GitHub issues or connect with me on my YouTube channel: The Silicon Foxx.